pulumi/pulumi-component-provider-go-boilerplate/README.md

 Note that the generated provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
 If creating a provider for distribution to other users, you should ensure they install this plugin to their `PATH`.

+> Note: Authoring a component provider is currently fairly "low-level" and involves a number of manual steps.
+Over the coming weeks and months, we will be improving the authoring and publishing experience in several dimensions.
+If you are implementing Pulumi components using this provider, please do share feedback at https://github.com/pulumi/pulumi/issues/new or on the [Pulumi Community Slack](https://slack.pulumi.com).

 ## Prerequisites

 - Go 1.15